hyperledger/fabric-sdk-node/docs/tutorials/channel-events.md

 ```

-The best practice is connect after registering for chaincode events or
+The best practice is to connect before registering for chaincode events.
+When
-block events. connecting after allows the connect to easily be modified
+connect is not part of the registration flow then it is easily modified
-to include the "startBlock" (for replay) and not change the flow.
+to include the "startBlock" (for replay).
 Since filtered blocks contain very little information, chaincode events
 and block events may not be useful unless full blocks are received.
 The
 user performing the connect must have the access authority to see full